 7. Smoke - Not usually the best part of a fire and you, generally, want to get away from it.
 However, it does provide an aspect of the fire which is true of all wonderful things: they must have a yang for their yin.
 We could do something similar, though less offensive, in public place.
 It could be simulated with shade or squirrels.
 Perhaps even actual smoke from cooking (w/o meat as to not offend vegetarians and others with the smell).
 Maybe have a FOLF course in a shared park.
 That'd provide "smoke" for other users.
 This is the case in the best park in my hometown of Billings, MT and it, mostly, works (though they could use more signage because it doesn't work so well when people have wedding photos taken in the middle of the fairway to the 2nd hole.
 The point is to consider smoke when examining fire.

-12. Activities - This is not necessary.
+11. Activities - Us planners call it "programming".
 Many great fires have no programmed activities or activities, at all.
 And, I'd argue, the best fires (and public spaces) are the ones that need no programs at all.
 But many great fires have ghost stories, smores or drinking games.
 Many wonderful public spaces, also, have programmed activities like concerns, festivals or carnivals.
 These can work very well, but the best public space does not need programmed activities to fill it up.
 However, in both the case of fire and urban place, it can provide ritual which pulls the community together.

 |Programming provides activities at Pioneer Courthouse Square in Portland, OR.|

-13. Can burn a person - With the good comes that bad.
+12. Can burn a person - With the good comes that bad.
 Always.
 When fire is not handled with care it can burn you.
 It's the same with public space.
 If left deteriorating and neglected, public space can turn into a place of crime and disorder.
+If attention to detail within the urban context is ignored, these places can become "blank horrors".
 Handle with care.

 Moving forward to activate public places